jtauber/music-theory-texts/riemann-nature-of-harmony/raw.md

 nance and dissonance.
 He even thought the difference between different kinds of dissonances must be something more than difference in degrees of euphony.
-Since then a number of musico-theoretical writings have been published, in which those points of Helmholtz's doctrine criticised by von Oettingen and Lotze have been attacked from different standpoints.
+Since then a number of musico-theoretical writings have been published, in which those points of Helmholtz’s doctrine criticised by von Oettingen and Lotze have been attacked from different standpoints.
 These writings take von Oettingen’s well-nigh complete system as a starting-point for further investigation, and seek to solve those problems which are still